-6 Conclusion
+6 Conclusions

 Managing domain knowledge during the data mining process is currently an important research issue in the data mining field.
-In this paper, we presented the so-called KEOPS methodology for integrating expert knowledge all along the data mining process in a coherent and uniform manner.
+In this paper, we have presented the so-called KEOPS methodology for integrating expert knowledge all along the data mining process in a coherent and uniform manner.

-We built an ontology driven information system (ODIS) based on an application ontology, a knowledge base and a mining oriented database rebuilt from source raw data.
+We built an ontology driven information system (ODIS) based on an application ontology, a knowledge base and a mining oriented database re-engineered from source raw data.
 Thus, expert knowledge is used during business and data understanding, data preparation and model evaluation steps.
-We show that integrating expert knowledge during the first step, gives experts a best insight upon the whole data mining process.
-In the last step we introduced IMAK, a part-way interestingness measure that integrates both objective and subjective criteria in order to evaluate models relevance according to expert knowledge.

-We developed KEOPS software in order to run experiments.
+We have shown that integrating expert knowledge during the first step, gives experts a best insight upon the whole data mining process.
+In the last step we have introduced IMAK, a part-way interestingness measure that integrates both objective and subjective criteria in order to evaluate models relevance according to expert knowledge.
+We implemented KEOPS prototype in order to run experiments.
 Experimental results show that IMAK measure helps to select a reduced rule set among data mining results.
 These rules offer various tradeoff allowing experts to select rare events or more general rules which are relevant according to their knowledge.